golemfactory/golem-architecture/gaps/gap-16_golem_compose/gap-16_golem_compose.md

 [TODO: link to GAOM schema description]
-Once the format of the descriptor YAML is finalized, its schema can be published to https://www.schemastore.org/json/.
-This way, the YAML language server will provide support for schema validation and completion in IDEs and editors.

 ### Configuration descriptor file
 An application descriptor specifies initial Golem Application Object Model.
 It must include all data required to provision Golem resources required by the application.